RUB-NDS/PRET/README.md

 ###### Positional Arguments:

 PRET requires a valid target and a printer language as arguments.
-The target can either be the IP address/hostname of a network printer or a device like `/dev/usb/lp0` for a local USB printer.
+The target can either be the IP address/hostname of a network printer (with port 9100/tcp open) or a device like `/dev/usb/lp0` for a local USB printer.
 To quickly discover all network printers in your subnet using SNMP broadcast, simply run PRET without arguments:

 ```
 ./pret.py